ShivX1/datasciencecoursera/README.md

 # datasciencecoursera
-For the course 'Data Scientist's Toolbox'
-Hi, this is my work for Coursera.
+For the course 'Data Scientist's Toolbox' - this is my work for Coursera.